 Pearlitic rolls are composed by nodular graphite and carbides arranged in a pearlitic matrix.
 It's properties are similar to Indefinite Chill except that the graphite structure is changed from flake to spheroidal forms.
 Pearlitic rolls will have higher strength than Indefinite Chill.
 Pearlitic roll can be produced by static casting (Monoblock) or by using the centrifugal cast (CC) Double-pour method.

-Acicular roll, alloyed with the nickel, manganese and chromium with a bainitic-acicular-martensitic matrix has a higher UTS, hardness and wear resistance is more than the SGP quality.
+Acicular Nodular Cast Iron Roll, alloyed with the nickel, manganese and chromium with a bainitic-acicular-martensitic matrix has a higher UTS, hardness and wear resistance is more than the SGP quality.
 Semi-continuous carbides maintain the wear resistance, while at the same time exhibiting high strength and resistance to fire-cracks.
-The extensive heat treatment procedure ensures an acicular matrix.
-Acicular roll can be produced by static casting (Monoblock) or by using the centrifugal cast (CC) Double-pour method.